shycats/VirtuCameraMaya/README.md

 Done! you should have a new shelf from VirtuCamera ready to be used.

 If you prefer it, you can add the plug-in folder path to the MAYA_PLUG_IN_PATH environment variable.

+If you want to use the plug-in from the source code, you need to add your own ffmpeg binary, by pasting it in /virtuCameraMaya/vendor/ffmpeg/bin/